DrSaaS/deployment-automation-jenkins/README.md

 ----
 Our aim here is to set up a continuous Integration pipeline.
-We shall configure jenkins to copy files to our NFS Server via SSH
+We shall configure jenkins to copy files to our NFS Server via SSH Whenever we push code to our github repository, the webhook will trigger a Jenkins (Publish over SSH plugin installed) build to copy artifacts to our configured NFS Server.

 STEP 1-  INSTALL AND CONFIGURE JENKINS SERVER